sinetris/sinetris-blog/README.md

 # Sinetris Blog

-To start your new Phoenix application you have to:
+To start the application you have to:

 1. Install dependencies with `mix deps.get`
 2. Start Phoenix router with `mix phoenix.start`